Kandi Burruss Stealing Business Ideas? Here’s What The ‘RHOA’ Star Has To Say

 As it turns out, Burruss has an idea that her former friend and former employee are just trying to get money out of her.
 It’s interesting to see how she’s defending her business ventures, especially since Parks and Johnnie are ganging up on her to put her in a bad light.
 And she’s ready for the fight.

 “I had never even had an argument with Johnnie prior to this season.
 It’s sad to see two people that I once was cool with sit there and plot to try and figure out a way to get money out of me.
 Well, one wants money and the other wants revenge I guess.
 Oh well!
-Y’all go ahead and hate while I be great,” Kandi Burruss explains in her blog, hinting that Phaedra and Johnnie are just trying to get money out of her.
+Y’all go ahead and hate while I be [sic] great,” Kandi Burruss explains in her blog, hinting that Phaedra and Johnnie are just trying to get money out of her.

 What do you think of Kandi Burruss defending her business decisions?
 Are you surprised that someone would accuse her of stealing ideas?